ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 overwrite
   When *operation=backup*, specifies if an existing data set or UNIX file matching *backup_name* should be deleted.
-  When *operation=backup*, specifies if an existing data set or UNIX file matching *backup_name* should be deleted.

-  When *operation=restore*, specifies if the module should overwrite existing data sets with matching name on the target device.
   When *operation=restore*, specifies if the module should overwrite existing data sets with matching name on the target device.

   | **required**: False